-Poisonous vegetation presents a health hazard to Company personnel, contractors and the general public, which can lead to OSHA recordable incidents for workers.
-Mechanical control methods do not reduce the presence of these plant populations, particularly poison ivy, therefore the Company plans to use herbicides to spot treat poisonous plants at sites within its rights-of-way.
+Plant species that present a safety problem will be controlled whenever practicable.
+Noxious and nuisance vegetation present a risk to the safety and health of Company personnel, contractors, and the general public working on or traversing rights-of-way and can impede emergency response.
+These plants have heavy thorns, dense foliage and/or impenetrable stems.
+Mechanical control methods do not reduce the presence of these plant populations, therefore the Company uses herbicides to spot treat poisonous plants at sites within its rights-of-way.